Georgakopoulos-Soares-lab/MAFin/README.md

     --reverse_complement: Specify whether to search motifs on both strands.
 Choices are 'yes' or 'no'.
 Default is 'no'.
     --pvalue_threshold: P-value threshold for PWM matches.
 Default is 1e-4.
     --processes: Number of parallel processes to use.
 Default is 1.
+    --background_frequencies: Background nucleotide frequencies for A, C, G, T. They must sum to 1. ( defaults 0.25 0.25 0.25 0.25)
+    --purge_results_dir: Purge the results directory before running the script.
 ### Search Types (Mutually Exclusive)

     --regexes: Regex patterns to search for in the MAF file.